 Active learning program for primary English teachers is developed and rethinks about its effective in the field study.
-The program is set by 10:20:70 which can be explained that 10% by employing face to face workshop on active learning management, 20% by learning from meet peers or experts, classroom observation, monitoring, and professional learning community, and 70% by learning from self-development and instructional practices.
+The program is set by 10:20:70 which can be explained that 10% by learning through face to face workshop on active learning management, 20% by learning from meet peers or experts, classroom observation, monitoring, and professional learning community, and 70% by learning from self-development and instructional practices.
 Rethinking about program for primary English teachers is revised and prepared for implementation, ready to design and implementation in school practices.
+However, the uncertainty of situations, COVID-19 pandemic may be affected to schooling, teachers have to redesign lesson.
+The implementation though active online learning is needed to discuss and rethinking how it be effectively in authentic classroom.

-5. ACKNOWLEDGEMENT
+ACKNOWLEDGEMENT